-Adding wooden beams to your interior design is a fantastic way of adding interest and detail to an otherwise blank area of the room.
-Antique wood beams with rustic details can add even more dimension to the room, taking an otherwise boring ceiling area, and transforming it.
+Adding real wood beams to your interior design is a fantastic way of adding interest and detail to an otherwise blank area of the room.
+Rustic faux wood beams can add even more dimension to your living room or dining room, taking an otherwise boring ceiling area and transforming it.

 Faux Wood Beams Benefits

-But solid wood beams have several challenges, even when using reclaimed beams.
-That’s why using faux wood beams, or hollow beams made out of pieces of reclaimed wood can often be the better fit for your project and space.
+Solid wood beams have several challenges, even when using reclaimed beams.
+That’s why using high-quality, faux wood ceiling beams or hollow beams made out of pieces of reclaimed wood can often be the better fit for your home improvement project and space.

-Solid wood may be beautiful, but it’s also extremely heavy, particularly when you consider a beam that is many feet long.
-Securing a solid wood beam to your home, when it isn’t being used as part of the structure, can often mean needing to reinforce areas of the walls.
-This adds to the expense of the project and can become invasive, with some walls needing to be opened or moved to accommodate the beam.
+Solid wood may be beautiful, but it’s also extremely heavy, particularly when you consider a real wood beam that is many feet long.
+Securing a solid wood beam to your home when it isn’t being used as part of the structure can often mean needing to reinforce areas of the walls.
+This adds to the expense of the project and can become invasive with some walls needing to be opened or moved to accommodate the beam.
 The complexity of installing a real wood beam also means it isn’t a great project for diy-ers, and we usually recommend a professional contractor do the work.

-Hollow wood beams change this.
+Faux wood ceiling beams change this.
 Because they’re made of ⅝” -inch thick pieces of wood that lock together on the edge, they’re significantly lighter than a solid wood beam and still look like the real thing!
-This means that a faux wood beam can be added for considerably less cost and labor, while still giving you the look and style you’re after.
+This means that a faux wood beam can be added for considerably less cost and labor, while still giving you the look and interior design style you’re after.

 2. ADDITIONAL FUNCTION

-Many people believe that beams have two functions: support or decoration, but a hollow wood beam may have a third function as well.
-Much like a soffit may be used in the kitchen to conceal plumbing or wires, a hollow beam can be a great way to run wires, cables, or even pipes through a space without opening up a wall or the ceiling.
+Many people believe that beams have two functions: support or decoration.
+However, a faux wood beam may have a third function as well.
+Much like a soffit may be used in the kitchen to conceal plumbing or wires, a faux wood ceiling beam can be a great way to run wires, cables or even pipes through a space without opening up a wall or the ceiling.

 Because the beams are completely hollow inside, it’s easy to use them to conceal cables or pipes that would otherwise need to be hidden beneath the drywall.
-This can mean lowering the costs of your renovation or remodel, because you can leave existing walls and ceilings alone, add the decorative look of wood ceiling beams, and run new wires or plumbing through the space all at the same time.
+This can mean lowering the costs of your renovation or remodel because you can leave existing walls and ceilings alone, add the decorative look of wood ceiling beams and run new wires or plumbing through the space all at the same time.
 They can also be installed vertically along walls to add more framing to a room or even be utilized as a rustic fireplace mantel with matching corbels for added design.